 Applicants for admission must meet certain eligibility requirements set by the Graduate School and the Graduate Departments and Programs.
 Applicants are admitted by the Dean of the Graduate School.
-Admitted applicants who confirm their intended enrollment with the Graduate School Office of Admissions will be eligible to participate in Graduate Student Orientation and registration activities.
+Admitted applicants who confirm their intended enrollment with the Office of Graduate Admissions will be eligible to participate in Graduate Student Orientation and registration activities.

 Admission Review and Admission Criteria

 Once an application is received and processed by the Office of Graduate Admissions, the Graduate Department or Program Admissions Committee reviews the application.
 The length of this review varies by program.
 A decision recommendation is made to the Graduate School, where a final review of the application takes place.
 All final decisions on applications are rendered by the Dean of the Graduate School of Arts and Sciences.

 Please note: The Graduate School requires that an application fee accompany any application to one of our graduate programs.
 We do not waive fees.
 Applicants will not receive a Graduate School decision on their application if the application fee is not paid.

 Admission is official upon receipt of an online letter from the Dean of the Graduate School.
 Admission to a degree program may be granted to applicants:

 - who have received a Bachelor’s degree from an accredited college or university in the United States or the equivalent from an international college or university;